 A. First experiment data

-The aim of this study is to know how sensor respond to a rapid variation of temperature.
-As seen in figure 6, resistance variation seems linear but resistance values are not correct because of a quick temperature overview.
-Data have never stabilized.
+The aim of this study was to determine how the sensor responds to a rapid change in temperature.
+As seen in Figure 6, resistance variation seems linear, but the resistance values are not correct because of a quick temperature overview.
+Data have never stabilised.

 Fig.6.
-Preliminary graph of resistance as temperature function, in blue all sampled points.
+Preliminary graph of resistance as a function of temperature, with all sampled points in blue.

 B. Second experiment data

-This study has been done to obtain a function and more accurate data than previous one, by sampling in a denser way.
-Due to sensor linearity has been chosen to sample in 19 steps every 5 degrees centigrade.
-Results are shown in figure 7.
-Data were analysed with statistical method of linear regression an additional Excel tool.
+This study was done to obtain a function and more accurate data than the previous study by increasing the sampling density.
+Due to sensor linearity, sampling was done every 5 degrees centigrade in 19 steps.
+The results are shown in Figure 7.
+Data were analysed using the statistical method of linear regression and an additional Excel tool.

 Fig.7.
-Final graph of resistance as temperature function, in blue all sampled points, in black linear regression line.
+Final graph of resistance as a function of temperature, with all sampled points in blue and the linear regression line in black.

-R=0,8232T + 193,98 characterize the sensor.
-Sensor sensitivity [17] is defined as S=dydx so is equal to 0,8232[Ω/°C].
-Because of this result it was decided to calculate the uncertainty of measurement to understand how it could affect resistance values.
-Type A uncertainty [18] is evaluated by statistical method due to the result of repeated measurements of resistance at the same temperature and is equal to uA=sn with s = standard deviation and n = samples acquired.
-Type B uncertainty is evaluated by using information obtained from the manufacturer’s manual and is equal to uB=a3 with a= accuracy of the instrument.
-Total uncertainty: uT=uA2+uB2.
-All the results are shown in table I and in figure 8.
+R=0.8232T + 193.98 characterises the sensor.
+Sensor sensitivity [17] is defined as S=dydx and so is equal to 0.8232[Ω/°C].
+Because of this result, the uncertainty of the measurement was calculated to understand its effect on the resistance values.
+Type A uncertainty [18] was evaluated by statistical method due to the result of repeated measurements of resistance at the same temperature and is equal to uA=sn, where s = standard deviation and n = samples acquired.
+Type B uncertainty was evaluated using information obtained from the manufacturer’s manual and is equal to uB=a3, where a = the accuracy of the instrument.
+Total uncertainty is calculated as uT=uA2+uB2.
+All of the results are shown in Table I and Figure 8.

 TABLE I